Kee2u/Kee2u/README.md

 - Work on a smart city project with data and IoT
 - Create a game with real mini flying spaceships that you have to take down using lazers
 - Merge machine learning and econometrics and work on a policy problem
-- :art: See my paintings in a museum :see_no_evil:
+- See my paintings in a museum :see_no_evil:
--Help my friend's landscaping business by working on data driven marketing
+- Help my friend's landscaping business by working on data driven marketing

 If you want to chat you can email me at:
 >keetu.jk@gmail.com